 We must avoid the temptation to put on a good show to get the approval of others or to gather a band of followers.
 If we boast in anything we should boast only in what Christ has done for us on the cross.
 We should live every day in light of our new life in Christ, realizing that persecution might be the consequence of such a life lived for Christ.

 Was the letter to the Galatians effective?

-- On this second missionary journey, Paul took the overland route through Syria and Cilicia (Acts ).
+On this second missionary journey, Paul took the overland route through Syria and Cilicia (Acts 15:41) before arriving in the churches of Galatia (Acts 16:4-6).
 Everywhere they went they delivered the decree of the Jerusalem Council, that the Gentiles were not required to submit to circumcision nor to the Jewish Law.
 The Galatian churches were still there, and they were growing in the faith as well as growing in numbers.